Jarzka/stylefy/README.md

 - Vendor prefixes, define which vendor prefixes are used and which properties should be prefixed
 - Media queries, define how your style looks different on various screen sizes
 - Easy and simple API
+- Tested to work with Chrome, Firefox, Edge & Internet Explorer 11

 # Requirements